tapis-project/pods_service/README.md

 make help
 ```

-Generally devs would use `make clean up` over and over again.
+Generally devs will use `make clean up` over and over again.
 This will clean up dir and pods, build image, and deploy with minikube.

-## Minikube
+### Explanation of what's happening during `up`.

-Everything here assumes minikube.
+The Makefile `up` target is the most complex.
+This is a light explainer.

-Minikube setup:
+`up` takes the deployment-template directory, copies it, replaces (with sed) variables using the Makefile variables (such as image tag, k8 namespace, service_password).
-- Go through this setup guide: https://minikube.sigs.k8s.io/docs/start/
+Once the new deployment directory is created.
+We then run `./burnup`, which starts the following pods: `main`, `health`, `spawner`, `postgres`, `caddy`, `rabbitmq`.
-  - Makesure you get kubectl installed in step 3.
+The `main` pod contains the server and also initializes the postgres database (using an alembic migration) and rabbitmq (using rabbitmqadmin script).

-### Dev Container
+### Dev Containers
 You can use dev containers with Minikube with the Makefile!

 Steps: